 Since the dawn of capitalism, people have been trying to find new ways to predict what is about to happen next.
-Some methods seem to work fairly well for a season and then suddenly they appear to just stop working.
+Some methods seem to work fairly well for a season, and then suddenly they appear just to stop working.
 Chart patterns are not one of these methods.

 Chart patterns are one of the few anticipation methods that has stood the test of time.
 In western trading, we know chart patterns go back at least to the 1920’s and 30’s.
 If you go to the other side of the world, however, in Japanese trading we have history going as far back as the 1700’s that shows a very active and well-codified use of chart patterns.